 - Persistent cough

-When the baby is developing in the uterus, a small opening is formed in its abdominal muscles, through which the umbilical cord passes, and when these muscles do not close properly after birth, an umbilical hernia can occur.
+When the fetus is developing in the uterus, a small opening is formed in its abdominal muscles, through which the umbilical cord passes.
+When these muscles do not close properly after birth, an umbilical hernia can develop.

 Umbilical hernias are common in babies, especially premature babies, and can appear around 6 months of age.
 They usually disappear on their own around 5 years of age, and are not associated with pain.